ahtisham225/markdown-blog/README.md

 - Daily login bonuses and rewards for consistent players.

 #### How to Use
-1. Download the Lucky 97 APK from the official website.
+1. Download the Lucky 97 APK from Our official website.
+[Lucky 97 Game Download](http://lucky97game.co/)
 2. Install it on your Android device.
 3. Sign up and start exploring the available games.
 4. Enjoy rewards and instant withdrawals.